stratisproject/Documentation/source/SmartContracts/Tutorial2-HelloWorld/hello-world-tutorial-introduction.rst

 The ``Return`` value proves the local call was successful.

+.. _creating-a-real-transaction-which-calls-sayhello:

-Creating a real transaction which calls Greeting()
+Creating a real transaction which calls SayHello()
 ======================================================

-The value returned when the ``Greeting()`` method is called from within a transaction is the same as when it is called locally.
+The value returned when the ``SayHello()`` method is called from within a transaction is the same as when it is called locally.
 This is because the call does not change the persistant state for the ``Greeting`` property.
 However, when the call is part of a broadcast transaction and subsequently included in a mined block, other nodes are able to see the result of the transaction call.

 Use the ``/api/SmartContracts/build-and-send-call`` API call to create a transaction containing a call to the smart contract.
 This involves filling out the "BuildCallContractTransactionRequest" object.
 Each member of the object is fully documented in the API.
 For the gas limit, specify the maximum value as we are not expending real gas.